restaurant-managment.

 Restaurant Accounting: 5 Key Sections in the Chart of Accounts

-New restaurants and family-owned food spots are opening up regularly especially among housewives who have found food sales to be a highly accessible and lucrative avenue for income.
+Since restaurant owners are finally hitting their stride after a harsh two years of stunted growth, new restaurants and family-owned food spots are opening up regularly.
+This is happening especially among housewives who have found food sales to be a highly accessible and lucrative avenue for income.
 Taking a glance at the numbers, 93% of respondents in a survey by Forbes report optimism for their financial future.

 With this many new and returning people in the industry, our experts at EA figured that we should help them get started with their accounting.
 The EA publication titled “Restaurant Accounting: A Complete Guide to Mastering Financial Management” is a great introduction to restaurant accounting as a whole, and should be a good jumping-off point for diving into more complex matters like the chart of accounts, which is our subject of discussion today.